What Questions Do Car Loan Brokers Ask?

-There are some key categories that your broker will ask you about.
-Before your broker can give you loan recommendations, they need to know some key information about who you are, what you want to buy, and how you'll repay the loan.
+There are some key categories that brokers question clients about.
+They need to know some key information about who you are, what you want to buy, and how you'll repay the loan.

 Who are you?